+(2) a table of authorities, arranged in separate headings for each type of authority cited, listing cases alphabetically (New Mexico decisions separately from decisions from other jurisdictions), statutes, and other authorities cited with references to the pages of the brief where they are cited;

-- (2) a summary of proceedings which shall indicate briefly the nature of the case, the course of proceedings, and the disposition in the court below, and shall include a summary of the facts relevant to the issues presented for review.
-Such summary must be accompanied by references to the record proper, transcript of proceedings or exhibits showing a finding or proof of each factual allegation contained therein; - (3) an argument, which shall contain the contentions of the appellant with respect to each issue presented and how preserved in the court below, with citations to authorities and parts of the record proper, transcript of proceedings or exhibits relied on.
+(3) a summary of proceedings which shall indicate briefly the nature of the case, the course of proceedings, and the disposition in the court below, and shall include a summary of the facts relevant to the issues presented for review.
+Such summary must be accompanied by references to the record proper, transcript of proceedings or exhibits showing a finding or proof of each factual allegation contained therein.
+A contention that a verdict, judgment or finding of fact is not supported by substantial evidence shall be deemed waived unless the summary of proceedings includes the substance of the evidence bearing upon the proposition;

+(4) an argument which, with respect to each issue presented, shall contain a statement of the applicable standard of review, the contentions of the appellant, and a statement explaining how the issue was preserved in the court below, with citations to authorities and parts of the record proper, transcript of proceedings or exhibits relied on.
 New Mexico decisions, if any, shall be cited.
 The argument must set forth a specific attack on any finding, or such finding shall be deemed conclusive.
-A contention that a verdict, judgment or finding of fact is not supported by substantial evidence shall be deemed waived unless the summary of proceedings includes the substance of the evidence bearing upon the proposition, and the argument has identified with particularity the fact or facts which are not supported by substantial evidence; and - (4) a conclusion containing a precise statement of the relief sought. - B. Answer brief.
-The answer brief of the appellee shall conform to the requirements of the brief in chief, except that a summary of proceedings shall not be included unless deemed necessary. - C. Reply brief.
+A contention that a verdict, judgment or finding of fact is not supported by substantial evidence shall be deemed waived unless the argument has identified with particularity the fact or facts which are not supported by substantial evidence; and

+(5) a conclusion containing a precise statement of the relief sought.

+B. Answer brief.
+The answer brief of the appellee shall conform to the requirements of the brief in chief, except that a summary of proceedings shall not be included unless deemed necessary.

+C. Reply brief.
 The appellant may file a brief in reply to the answer brief.
-Such brief shall conform to the requirements of Subparagraphs (1) and (3) of Paragraph A, and shall be directed only to new arguments or authorities presented in the answer brief. - D. Supplemental briefs and authorities. - (1) Except for those briefs specified in this rule, no briefs may be filed without prior approval of the appellate court. - (2) When pertinent and significant authorities come to the attention of counsel after counsel's brief has been filed, or after oral argument but before decision, counsel shall promptly advise the appellate court clerk, by letter and without argument, with a copy to all counsel, setting forth the citations and attaching a copy thereto, if available.
-There shall be a reference either to the page of the brief or to a point argued orally to which the citations pertain. - E. Citations.
+Such brief shall conform to the requirements of Subparagraphs (2) and (4) of Paragraph A, and shall be directed only to new arguments or authorities presented in the answer brief.

+D. Supplemental briefs and authorities.

+(1) Except for those briefs specified in this rule, no briefs may be filed without prior approval of the appellate court.

+(2) When pertinent and significant authorities come to the attention of counsel after counsel's brief has been filed, or after oral argument but before decision, counsel shall promptly advise the appellate court clerk, by letter and without argument, with a copy to all counsel, setting forth the citations and attaching a copy thereto, if available.
+There shall be a reference either to the page of the brief or to a point argued orally to which the citations pertain.

+E. Citations.
 All New Mexico cases shall be cited from the official reports, with parallel citations if available.
-As to other authorities, any consistent method or form which adequately identifies the authority may be used. - F. Length, preparation and service of briefs.
+As to other authorities, any consistent method or form which adequately identifies the authority may be used.

+F. Length, preparation and service of briefs.
 Except by permission of the court, the portion of a brief in chief and answer brief consisting of the summary of proceedings and the argument shall not exceed thirty-five double-spaced typewritten pages.
 Except by permission of the court, the argument portion of the reply brief shall not exceed fifteen double-spaced typewritten pages.
 Briefs shall comply with Rule 12-305 and be served in accordance with Rule 12-307.